Experts Give Advice About Peanut Allergies

 CINNAMON PEANUT BUTTER BANANA TOAST

 1 slice whole-wheat bread, toasted 1 tablespoon peanut butter 1 banana, sliced Ground Cinnamon to taste Toast bread.
 Spread peanut butter on one side of toast.
 Place sliced bananas on bread in single layer.
 Sprinkle with cinnamon.
-Get all your WIC foods at Grocery Services North locations in Dallas and Waco.
+Get all your WIC foods at Grocery Services North locations in Dallas, Waco, Tyler, and Longview.
 Our stores have bilingual clerks that gather all your WIC items during a one-stop shop without all the hassle of searching for all your WIC foods.